VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 <div class="alert is-helpful">

-You could wait for the user's answer with synchronous, blocking code, however, the app is more responsive&mdash;and can do other work&mdash;by waiting for the user's answer asynchronously.
+You could wait for the user's answer with synchronous, blocking code, but the app is more responsive&mdash;and can handle other tasks&mdash;by waiting for the user response asynchronously.

 </div>